tpportugal/tpp_getfs_lib/README.md

 ## Differences with nerdEd/gtfs

-This fork extends [nerdEd/gtfs](https://github.com/nerdEd/gtfs) with a number of additional features used by Transitland.
+This fork extends [nerdEd/gtfs](https://github.com/nerdEd/gtfs) with a number of additional features used by TPP.
 In some ways, however, it is also breaks compatibility; mainly, entity attribute names are now taken directly from the GTFS spec without removing "prefixes", e.g. `stop.stop_timezone` instead of `stop.timezone`